- Contact Us

 Hiring and Compensating an Employee Abroad

-When an employee is planning on working in another country for more than three months or when a department is planning on hiring an employee in another country, it is important to contact UF Human Resources for consultation on the best approach in hiring and compensating the employee.
+When an employee is planning on working in another country or when a department is considering hiring an employee in another country, it is important to contact UF Human Resources for consultation on the best approach in hiring and compensating the employee.
 Each country has different employment and taxation laws, and it is important to determine the appropriate method to hire or compensate the employee working outside of the United States.
 Dependent on the method, the employee may end up be personally responsible for handling the taxation obligations in their country.

 There are some countries this method is not appropriate.
 Please consult with UF Human Resources by emailing firstname.lastname@example.org for further details.

-If an UF employee who holds an employment visa (e.g. H1B) is planning on working at an alternate work location, it is important to contact Immigration Compliance Services as soon as possible prior to the change to ensure the alternate work assignment is feasible and appropriate legal requirements (e.g. submitting an amendment to the United States Citizenship and Immigration Services) are processed timely, if applicable.
+If an UF employee who holds an employment visa (e.g. H1B) is planning on working at a remote work location, it is important to contact Immigration Compliance Services as soon as possible prior to the change to ensure the remote work assignment is feasible and appropriate legal requirements (e.g. submitting an amendment to the United States Citizenship and Immigration Services) are processed timely, if applicable.

 Outside Activity Disclosure